-- Cover the potatoes with cold water in a large pot, and bring to a boil over high heat, uncovered.
-Reduce the heat to medium-high, and cook until the potatoes are tender when pierced with a knife but not falling apart, about 15 to 20 minutes.
-Drain and rinse under cold water, and set aside.
+- Cover the potatoes with cold water in a large pot and bring to a boil over high heat, uncovered.
+Reduce the heat to medium-high, and cook until the potatoes are tender but not falling apart when pierced with a knife, about 15 to 20 minutes.
+Drain and rinse under cold water.

-- Place the cooked potatoes, red onion, celery, dill, and avocado (if using) into a large bowl.
+- Place the cooked potatoes, celery, red onion, avocado (if using), and dill into a large bowl.

 - Blend the dressing ingredients until smooth.
-Add the dressing to the salad and toss well.
-Best served chilled.
+Stir the dressing into the salad.
+Serve immediately or after chilling for an hour.

-You can use one teaspoon of dried dill instead of fresh, but there’s nothing like fresh herbs in a salad.
+You can use 1 teaspoon of dried dill instead of fresh, but there’s nothing like fresh herbs in a salad.